-Conclusion about the effect of occupational segregation on the gender pay gap in DSFRS
+Conclusion about the effect of occupational segregation on the gender pay gap

-Although the Gender Pay Gap calculations demonstrate occupational segregation, they are not able to evidence whether there is a 'glass ceiling' (a metaphor used to represent an invisible barrier that prevents a given demographic from rising beyond a certain level in a hierarchy) within any organisation or within any individual staff group.
+Although the Gender Pay Gap calculations demonstrate occupational segregation, they are not able to identify whether there is a 'glass ceiling' (a metaphor used to represent an invisible barrier that keeps a given demographic from rising beyond a certain level in a hierarchy) within any organisation or within any individual staff group.

-As with most companies in Britain, the number of women holding the most senior jobs in the boardroom of the Service (1 of 5 positions in the Executive Board) has not changed in the past 10 years, despite a series of government-backed initiatives to boost gender diversity.
+As with most companies in Britain, the number of women holding the most senior jobs in the boardroom of the Service (1 of 6 positions in the Executive Board) has barely changed in the past 10 years, despite a series of government-backed initiatives to boost gender diversity.